Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Survey of data and previous theory

-Through RIXS, Vale {\it et al.} observed the magnetic excitation that was weakly Landau-damped upon approaching the metallic region \cite{vale2018prl,vale2018prb}.
+Vale {\it et al.} observed the magnetic excitation through RIXS that was weakly Landau-damped upon approaching the metallic region \cite{vale2018prl,vale2018prb}.
 This feature was well described by a weak AFM Fermi liquid picture, suggesting that \noo~is not well suited to the standard Slater picture \cite{vale2018prl,vale2018prb}.
-On the other hand, Bragg reflections obtained from non-resonant and resonant x-ray single-crystal diffraction at the Os L$_3$ edges were well reproduced with uncorrelated {\it ab initio} calculations, suggesting that this aspect of \noo~can be accounted for within the Slater picture \cite{gurung2018}.
+On the other hand, the Bragg reflections were well reproduced with uncorrelated {\it ab initio} calculations, suggesting that this aspect of \noo~can be accounted for within the Slater picture \cite{gurung2018}.

-From the theoretical point of view, several DFT+SOC+U calculations found that an effective Coulomb repulsion $U_{eff}=U-J_H$ somewhat larger than 1 eV (mostly $U_{eff}\approx2$ eV) seemed necessary to account for the MIT \cite{savrasov,nooKU,antonov2022,johannes2023}, implying that correlation, but only a modest value of Hubbard $U$, is necessary to account for the MIT.
+Several theoretical works based on the DFT have appeared, although nothing about the AM aspect.
+Several DFT+SOC+U calculations established SOC to be important, and proposing that an effective Coulomb repulsion $U_{eff}=U-J_H$ somewhat larger than 1 eV (mostly $U_{eff}\approx2$ eV) seemed appropriate to account for the MIT \cite{savrasov,nooKU,antonov2022,johannes2023}, implying that correlation, but only a modest amount, is necessary to account for the MIT.
 Here $J_H$ is the conventional Hund's exchange integral.
-Zhou {\it et al.} pointed out the small change, on the order of a few hundredths \AA, in the slope of the temperature dependence of the lattice parameter difference $|c-a|$, with onset observed below $T_{N}$ $(=T_{MIT})$\cite{johannes2023}, although no change in volume versus temperature was observed, and no change in crystal symmetry.
-They suggested instead that this system is close to the Mott physics picture in spite of the very small gap.
-Alternatively, Kim {\it et al.} suggested a spin-driven Lifshitz MIT based on the coexistence of weak correlation and itinerant magnetism\cite{bkim2016}.
+Zhou {\it et al.} pointed out the small change in the slope of the temperature dependence of the lattice parameter difference $|c-a|$, with onset below $T_{N}$ $(=T_{MIT}) $\cite{johannes2023}, although no change in volume versus temperature was observed.
+They suggested that this system is close to the Mott physics picture in spite of the very small gap.
+Alternatively, Kim {\it et al.} suggested a magnetically induced continuous change in the topology of the Fermi surface, called a spin-driven Lifshitz MIT, based on the coexistence of weak correlation and itinerant magnetism \cite{bkim2016}.